Learn-React-With-Harshi/chapter-12-lets-build-our-store/coding-assignment.md

 I have already implemented `props drilling` in our app InstaFood without knowing its actually name.
 So, I wanted to pass user info like name, email and isAuthenticated values that I get in landing page (`AppLayout`) component to `NavComponent` in `Header` where based on isAuthenticated value, display Login or Logout button.

-Check App.js & Header.js to see how the props is passed from `AppLayout` to `NavComponent`
+Check App.js & Header.js to see how the props is passed from `AppLayout` to `NavComponent` of previous chapter to see the props drilling implementation.
+Because, in this chapter we will be modifying that with React Context.
+More about that in React context section below.

 ### Lifting up state